Image Interfaces Have Become Much More Diverse Over The Years With The Advancement Of Technology, Especially In The Field Of Graphics Cards.

-Although the most common interface is available when working with today’s HDMI TVs, capturing video output from a PC can be done with a variety of interfaces.
+Ports, Although the most common interface is available when working with today’s HDMI TVs, capturing video output from a PC can be done with various interfaces.

 HDMI, VGA, DisplayPort, and DVI ports are the relationships that exist on most computers today.
-Although the main task is the same for all of them, but in practice they are different from each other.
+Although the main task is the same for all of them, they are different in practice.

 This means that the image you receive through the HDMI interface with a resolution of 1920 x 1080 at a rate of 60 frames per second is no different from the image received from the DVI port or DisplayPort with the same resolution.